-For School, Child Care, and Preschool Immunization Requirements

-Child's Last Name:First Name:Middle Initial:Birthdate (MM/DD/YYYY):NOTICE: This form may be used to exempt a child from the requirement of vaccination when a health care practitioner has determinedspecific vaccination is not advisable for the child for medical reasons.
-This form must be completed by a health care practitioner and signedby the parent/guardian.
-An exempted child/student may be excluded from school or child care during an outbreak of the disease they havenot been fully vaccinated against.
+For School, Child Care, and Preschool Immunization Requirements specific vaccination is not advisable for the child for medical reasons.
+This form must be completed by a health care practitioner and signed by the parent/guardian.
+An exempted child/student may be excluded from school or child care during an outbreak of the disease they have not been fully vaccinated against.
 Vaccine preventable diseases still exist, and can spread quickly in school and child care settings.